periondev/Youtube-Playlist-Next-App/README.md

 - Learn TypeScript with Next.js React app
 - Use Chakra UI as React component library
-- Use static site generation (SSG) to fetch Youtube Data API
+- Use Incremental Static Regeneration (ISR) to fetch Youtube Data API and update static page
 - Use IFrame Player API to embed a video player